 Differences between the trekking distances of the Inca Trail and Salkantay

-Between these two walks they have different duration and different itinerary as well as the degree of difficulty, these walks have a long difference in terms of the number of kilometers.
+Between these two walks, they have different durations and different itineraries as well as the degree of difficulty, these walks have a long difference in terms of the number of kilometers.

 The landscape on the Inca Trail and Salkantay

-Throughout the walk you cross mountains, as well as you can see different archaeological complexes such as Llactapata, Sayaqmarca, Phuyutamarca, Intipata, Wiñay wayna.
+Throughout the walk, you cross mountains and see different archaeological complexes such as Llactapata, Sayaqmarca, Phuyutamarca, Intipata, Wiñay wayna.
 Orchids can also be seen, as well as the first connection to Machu Picchu from the Intipunku (Sun Gate) on the last day of the trek.